-The Canon EOS 6D Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and November 2017.
+The Canon EOS 6D Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in June 2017 and November 2017.
 The 6D Mark II is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 26 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on a full frame (6D Mark II) and a Four Thirds (G9) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (17 percent) than the Canon 6D Mark II.
 Moreover, the G9 is markedly lighter (14 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.